sharwell/developer.rackspace.com/docs/blockstorage/quickstart.rst

 A snapshot is a point-in-time copy of the data that a volume contains.

 Snapshots are incremental, so each time that you create a snapshot, the incremental changes for the new snapshot are appended to the previous snapshot, which is still available.
-Note that you can create a volume from the snapshot if desired.

 Authenticating
 ===============